OnePlus 5T – Performance

 Related: Best smartphones

 In our range of synthetic benchmark tests, the OnePlus 5T also impressed.
 It picked up 6789 in Geekbench 4’s multi-core test and the single-core score is about the same as the Samsung Galaxy S8 and LG V30 at 1989.
-These numbers are nothing out of the ordinary, and nowhere near the scores achieved by the iPhone 8 Plus, but they do mean the OnePlus 5T hits the current ceiling for Android performance.
+These numbers are nothing out of the ordinary, and nowhere near the scores achieved by the iPhone 8 Plus, but they do mean the OnePlus 5T nears the current ceiling for Android performance.

 Performance is great, but the downward-facing speaker is poor.
-It’s loud enough, but gets blocked so easily when you’re watching anything in landscape.
+It’s loud enough but gets blocked so easily when you’re watching anything in landscape.
 I also still get the same poor Wi-Fi performance I experienced with the OnePlus 5.